palmetto/palmetto-components/docs/CONTRIBUTING.md

 ### Testing Locally

 This library is meant to be added as a dependency to React apps.
-Aside from sandbox testing in Storybook, you can also test any changes or new features by following these steps:
+Aside from sandbox testing in [Storybook](https://storybook.js.org/), you can also test any changes or new features by following these steps:

-1) Build locally by running `yarn build`
+1) Build locally by running `yarn build`.

-2) symlink your local package into any project that consumes it.
+2) Symlink your local package into any project that consumes it.
 See [NPM link](https://docs.npmjs.com/cli/link) or [Yarn link](https://classic.yarnpkg.com/en/docs/cli/link/) for more details.